in no particular order:

 Adam Riggio is a Newfoundland-raised and Hamilton-based writer of fiction, plays, and non-fiction.
 Coming from his birthplace in St. John’s to complete a doctorate in philosophy, he settled in Hamilton out of love for its friendly attitudes and the (somewhat) affordable rent.
 He has published articles in Environmental Ethics and Doctor Who and Philosophy, and his most recent book, Ecology, Ethics, and the Future of Humanity (2015), is published by Palgrave Macmillan.
 Under the Trees, Eaten is his first book of fiction.
 Adam blogs at adamwriteseverything.blogspot.com, and tweets at @adamriggio.

 Duru Güngör has a Ph.D. in Comparative Literature and is a professor of something or other in London, Ontario.
 She dedicates her spare time to writing, translating, and painting.
 Pipi Popo (Willy Bum Bum) is her second book-length Turkish translation.
 She is currently collaborating on an art project called Glenwillow Fur Farm, which re-envisions defunct farm machinery and rural garbage as aesthetic objects worthy of canvas.
 One day, she’ll achieve her dream to become a cyborg donkey bee.
 She divides her time between her native Turkey and Canada.
+Visit Duru's personal website here to see more of her artwork and creative writing.

 Jeffrey Douglas has been a corn detasseler, tobacco primer, grocery store bag boy, machine shop custodian, dishwasher at a Chinese restaurant, toilet cleaner, and a Professor of English and Communications.
 He exhibits photographs of garbage and constructs crude animated shorts—some of which have been screened at the Ottawa International Animation Festival and the Canadian Film Centre—and has published poetry, artwork and essays with several Canadian magazines (Qwerty, filling Station, The Torontoist, English Studies in Canada).
 He is the illustrator and historian for Bob’s Arcade.
 His current historical-photographic project can be seen here.